anandgavai/Golang-tools/README.md

 # Golang-tools
-# Following settings are important to make sure GO is working working
+# Following settings are important to make sure GO is working correctly

 ## change yoru .bashrc file to